I Need Help Now

 24 hours a day/7 days a week

 Are you in crisis?
 Are you feeling desperate, alone or hopeless?
-The National Suicide Prevention Lifeline is a free hotline available to anyone in suicidal crisis or emotional distress.
+988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) is a free hotline available to anyone in suicidal crisis or emotional distress.
+The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States.

 Minnesota Warmline ~ Peer Support Connection